prjemian/cmd_response/docs/source/epics/rpi_epics.rst

 EPICS on RaspberryPi
 ====================

+.. caution: work-in-progress

+:date:
-date: 2020-04-10 models: any (but older ones are much slower)
+  2020-04-10 models: any (but older ones are much slower)
+:requirements:
-requirements: 16GB SD card (micro for most models), networking
+  16GB SD card (micro for most models), networking
+:optional:
-optional: display, keyboard, mouse (only needed for initial setup)
+  display, keyboard, mouse (only needed for initial setup)
+:shell:
-shell: ``/bin/bash``
+  ``/bin/bash``

 This document is an update to http://prjemian.github.io/epicspi/